Who Is Uketsu?

 Plot Summary

 Point of view shifts to Naomi Konno: widowed, raising her five-year-old son Yuta in a sixth-floor apartment.
-The chapter opens with her scolding Yuta harshly for using a geometric stencil ruler to draw in permanent marker on the apartment walls.
+The chapter opens with a harsh scolding.
+Yuta used a geometric stencil ruler to draw in permanent marker on the apartment walls.

 A concurrent storyline: Naomi notices a man in a grey coat following her and Yuta home.
 He drives a compact car.
 She cannot place him but feels the threat clearly.

 Haruoka connects the shape to the stencil ruler Naomi punished Yuta for using.
-Drawing on child psychology research (the principle that children draw the idea of trauma rather than literal objects), she concludes the marks Yuta drew symbolize the implement his mother struck him with.
+She draws on child psychology research, which holds that children draw the idea of trauma rather than literal objects.
+She concludes that Yuta drew the implement his mother struck him with.
 She phones Naomi to report suspected abuse.

 She finds Yuta at the headstone of Yuki Konno.